 These are also soft swimbaits, but they are on the smaller side and usually come in packages of multiple baits like soft plastic worms do.
 They do not come with hooks so you need to get them separately and rig them yourself.
 These are the ideal style swimbait for fishing heavily weeded areas because they can be rigged weedless.

-All of these baits perform the same in the water, its the style of hook you choose that effects how the lure will perform.
+All of these baits perform the same in the water, it’s the style of hook you choose that affects how the lure will perform.
 Typically you are choosing between a swimbait hook, a jig head hook, or a straight shank hook.
 Part of making this decision depends on the body type you plan to fish with.

 Hollow body paddle tail swimbaits are best used with swimbait hooks.
 These are wide gap hooks that will either have an offset shank or a screw lock to secure the head.
 They come unweighted or with a “belly weight” that is on the middle part of the hook’s shank.
 The hollow body on these baits make them softer, so when a fish bites down on them more hook gets exposed, allowing for better hooksets.